Summer Vacation: How to Make the Most of Summer Break for Teens

 6. Exercise or Play a Sport

-Teens might be tempted to watch more Netflix once school is out.
-Even though it’s good to have some downtime, it’s also essential to maintain healthy habits over the summer.
-The warm summer weather is the perfect setting to engage in a range of fun and challenging activities.
+Teens are tempted to watch more Netflix once school is out, but the warm summer weather is the perfect setting to engage in a range of fun and challenging activities.

 7. Travel Abroad

-If you love adventure, summer is a great time to explore and travel to a new place.
+If you love adventure, then summer could be time to explore and travel to a new place.
 When you travel abroad, you have a life-changing experience that helps you grow as a person.

 Where Should You Go for a Summer Adventure?